coecms/coecms.github.io/posts/2023-03-30-file-expiry-shortcut.md

 # Quick tip - Feed `nci-file-expiry` output back into itself

 Quite often, you may need to recover many files from quarantine on Gadi that match a particular pattern.
-Unfortunately, the commands provided by NCI seem to make this particularly difficult, as the output of `nci-file-expiry list-quarantine` looks like this:
+Unfortunately, this is not simple as the output of `nci-file-expiry list-quarantine` looks like this:
 ```
 8a17868a-25ec-40bf-a41d-264eb3505da8  2023-03-17 00:22:38  v45     528.0K  /scratch/v45/dr4292/tmp/tmpsuh6nuuu
 994065d8-1e09-488f-aa1a-90ca1457609a  2023-03-17 00:22:38  v45       4.0K  /scratch/v45/dr4292/tmp/tmpfg8_ecs4